tnichols217/notes/College/Additional Questions.md

 3. Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.
 (250 words)

 > [!para]
 > Being able to serve and benefit other people brings me joy.
-For example, when I went on a trip to the indigenous in Perak to help teach them English and coding, it brought me joy because I felt like I made a difference and bettered other people.
+For example, when I went on a trip to the indigenous in Perak to teach them English and coding.
+It brought me joy because I felt like I made a difference and bettered other people.

 	🌮